Nadine2016/knative/cli-reference.md

 <dt>`-n`, `--name`</dt>
 <dd>The name of the application.
 This value is required.
 The name must begin with a lowercase letter, can contain letters, numbers, periods (.), and hyphens (-), and must be 35 characters or fewer.
 The name must start and end with a lowercase alphanumeric character.
 Use a name that is unique within the project.
 <dt>`-i`, `--image`</dt>
 <dd>The name of the image used for this application.
 This value is required.
-[Docker Hub](https://hub.docker.com/){: external}, you can specify the image with `NAMESPACE/REPOSITORY`.
+For images in [Docker Hub](https://hub.docker.com){: external}, you can specify the image with `NAMESPACE/REPOSITORY`.
 For other registries, use `REGISTRY/NAMESPACE/REPOSITORY` or `REGISTRY/NAMESPACE/REPOSITORY:TAG`. </dd>
 <dt>`--rs`, `--registry-secret`</dt>
 <dd>The name of the secret for the image.
 This value is optional.</dd>
 <dt>`-c`, `--cpu`</dt>
 <dd>The amount of CPU set for the instance of the application.
 The default value is 1.
 This value is optional.</dd>
 <dt>`-m`, `--memory`</dt>
 <dd>The amount of memory set for the instance of the application.
-The default value is 64 M. This value is optional.</dd>
+The default value is 1024 M. This value is optional.</dd>
 <dt>`-t`, `--timeout`</dt>
 <dd>The amount of time that can pass before the application must succeed or fail.
 The default value is 360 seconds.
 This value is optional.</dd>
 <dt>`--cn`, `--concurrency`</dt>